Cycling in Alsace is fantastic - enjoy the gorgeous scenery and quiet roads!

 Your ride is a bit longer today, but is much more easygoing as we take you out into the plains to the east of the Vosges Mountains, and towards the Rhine River and Germany.
 Once you cross the bridge (and now invisible border) between the two countries, you are in the scenic, and more rolling Black Forest region.
 Famous for its cuckoo clocks, and as the setting for many of the Grimm Fairy Tales, the area, it is also known for its scenic lakes and beautiful pine forests (whose dark colour are the origin of the area’s name).
 There are vineyards here as well, on impressive terraced hillsides.
 The route brings you to medieval Breisach, where you can stop for explorations and lunch, before crossing back into France, and passing through Vaubun-designed Neuf-Breisach (all of his fortified towns have been classified by UNESCO), with its typical protective walls and wheel-spoke design.
 The route to Colmar at the end of the day is again very easy-going.

 This ride takes you out of Colmar back towards the Wine Route – and through some of the region’s highlight villages, each with their individual personalities and charms.
-Ride through gorgeous Riquwihr, covered in flowers.
+Ride through gorgeous Riquewihr, covered in flowers.
 It has much of its Medieval fortifications and a castle still intact as it largely escaped damage during the Second World War.
-You'll also want to stop for some explorations in both Turkheim, nestled in the Fecht River valley, and Kaysersberg – voted the favourite village by the French.
+You'll also want to stop for some explorations in both Turckheim, nestled in the Fecht River valley, and Kaysersberg – voted the favourite village by the French.
 One of the last villages you’ll see is Eguisheim, whose concentric streets within the former moat are filled with a collection of medieval and half-timbered houses.
 We provide small walking tours for many of the villages.
 Return to Colmar for a second night, and take some time to explore the charms of this small city; the colors and atmosphere still embody much of the Middle Ages.
 Churches, cloisters, half-timbered houses, facades with ornate wood sculptures, paintings, and edifices from the Renaissance abound.

 After a final breakfast, you’ll find connections easy out of Colmar train station for your further travels – Bon Voyage!